- There are numerous health benefits and drawbacks to drinking tea

 As adults, our relationship with tea is pretty straightforward.
 The cozy brew is a surefire way to warm up when the weather is just too cold, and it even puts an end to sniffles and fever when we're down with the flu.

-5 Benefits of Tea for Toddlers That Are Hard to Ignore
+5 Benefits of Tea That Are Hard to Ignore

 Boosts Their Teeth Development